LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Models

-The package provides a variaty of pre-defined models, fell free to contribute if you want to add one to the list.
+The package provides a variaty of pre-defined models.
+If there is any model that you wish was in the package, feel free to open an issue or pull request.

 ```@docs
 ARIMA